cristinagutierrezmontero/Practice2_DataAccessAndUnitTesting/README.md

 ## Description
 1. Microservice:
     Develop Quarkus microservice named serviceTwo
-2. - Implement a REST client that consume the 4 APIs from the service-one microservice
+2. Implement a REST client that consume the 4 APIs from the service-one microservice

 3. Fault Tolerance:
 - Integrate fault tolerance into one of your services using Quarkus' fault tolerance features.
 - Implement retry and circuit breaker mechanisms to handle failures gracefully.
+4. Unit Testing:
+- Implement the required Unit testing for service-one and service-two with junit and rest-assured

 ## Technologies
 - Quarkus